seekdavidlee/Eklee-Azure-Functions-GraphQl/README.md

 ## Data Annotations:

 We used a Model-first with Fluent syntax to define GraphQL schema.
-The description is a required attribute on the model.
+Description is a required attribute on the model.

 ```
 using System.ComponentModel.DataAnnotations;